LibiniP/Cognitive_Twin_System/README.md

 ## License

-This project is intended for academic and research purposes.
+This project is intended for academic, educational, and research purposes.